danwt/event-2022-hackatom/README.md

 # Interchain Security Track - HackATOM 2022

 Welcome to Interchain Security!
-Interchain Security enables you to create new blockchain applications of unlimited complexity which can communicate through IBC - all while sharing the security of the Cosmos Hub!
+Interchain Security enables you to create new blockchain applications of unlimited complexity which can communicate through IBC - all while sharing the security of the Cosmos Hub – a ~$3 Billion market capitalization blockchain at the centre of the growing [Interchain](https://mapofzones.com/?testnet=false&period=24&tableOrderBy=ibcVolume&tableOrderSort=desc&zone=cosmoshub-4)!

-This readme will show you how to get started developing and testing your own Consumer app chain.
+This readme will show you how to get started both developing and testing your own Consumer application-specific blockchain ('appchain').

 Please see our [landing page](https://interchainsecurity.dev/) and [development repository](https://github.com/cosmos/interchain-security/tree/danwt/hackatom) for more information.
 More resources can be found at the bottom of the page.